Layr-Labs/incredible-squaring-avs-rs/README.md

 make start-aggregator
 ```

-For operators, you can set the failure rate to simulate a failing operator.
-The default failure rate is 30%.
+For operators, you can set the configuration file and the failure rate to simulate a failing operator.

-Start the first operator with the default configuration in a separate terminal:
+Start the first operator with the default values:

 ```bash
 make start-operator